Liupold/pidswallow/README.md

 ```
 Check if parent window state is `floating` and apply the same to the child if that's the case.
 This example should work in most cases, but feel free to add more complex hooks to your setup. (e.g. to mimic more properties of the parent).

-### Xfce
-By default, every Xfce Terminal is connected to the same D-Bus daemon.
-This makes it hard for pidswallow to see which terminal should be swallowed, since they all share the same PID.
-As a workaround, you can edit the Xfce Terminal launcher to use the `--disable-server` flag:
-1. Open Application Finder
-2. Search for "Xfce Terminal"
-3. Right click the result that has "Terminal Emulator" as its description and click Edit
-4. Change the "Command" field to `xfce4-terminal --disable-server`
-5. Save